rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/advanced-user-guides/enable-user-retention.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/advanced-user-guides/enable-user-retention"/>
 </head>

-In Rancher v2.8.5 and later, you can enable user retention to automatically disable or delete inactive user accounts after a configurable time period.
+You can enable user retention to automatically disable or delete inactive user accounts after a configurable time period.

 The user retention feature is off by default.